Printlab Autodesk

 Before moving on to the next toolkit, you should have achieved the below objectives.

-1. I can evaluate the functionality, ergonomics, aesthetics and production methods of my prototype.
+1. I evaluated the functionality, ergonomics, aesthetics and production methods of my prototype.

-2. I can use my evaluation data to develop improved iterations of my prototype.
+2. I used my evaluation data to develop improved iterations of my prototype.

 Go to Next Toolkit – Share your Story